IgorNk500/metaerrors/README.md

 # MetaErrors lib (v1.0)
-### This library redirects errors to popups (supported for Windows, Linux, and MacOs.)
+### This library redirects errors to popups (supported for Windows, Linux, and macOS.)
 ###### *(Go to [changelog](changelog.md))*